danieloneill/ArduinoCooler/README.md

  * Ensure your unit doesn't use electrically actuated valves, this code can't/won't handle those.
 Again, this would be a bomb.
  * Start/run capacitors are dinky, yes, but can kill you.
 Discharge them before you touch ANYthing, and be careful about shorting them.

 One more tip (since it happened to me): Does your compressor fire up but sound like a Harley Davidson &copy;?
 Your relay is probably solid state and overtaxed.
 When this happens the fancier ones will "back off" and click back on after cooling down, but this may happen 200 to 1000ms later, causing hammering.
 Cheaper relays sometimes just turn into diodes, making the compressor operate at half phase.
 They don't run well at half phase, and will sound more like a jackhammer.
-The solution is to use your relay to actuate a mechanical 110ac coil relay or contactor.
+Mechanical relays are best.

 Also make sure you know which wire goes where and does what before you start ripping out the stock controller.
 This should go without saying, but, well, it takes all kinds, doesn't it?